 The American Psychological Association chimed in, saying that the disparity contributes to making the United States the “incarceration nation.”
 The country has 5 percent of the global population, but 25 percent of the world’s prisoners, largely consisting of low-income people of color who do not have an education.31

 The Fair Sentencing Act of 2010, authored by Durbin, was signed into law by President Barack Obama to reduce the disparity between how much crack cocaine and how much powdered cocaine would be needed for federal criminal penalties to come into effect.
-From a 100:1 weight ratio, the difference was whittled down to an 18:1 weight ratio; and with it, the five-year mandatory minimum sentence for basic possession of 5 grams of crack cocaine was also eliminated.32, 33
+From a 100:1 weight ratio, the difference was whittled down to an 18:1 weight ratio.32, 33

 In supporting the passage of the Fair Sentencing Act, the American Civil Liberties Union argued that the previous system of mandatory minimum sentencing for crack cocaine offenses targeted African Americans, causing “vast racial disparities” in the length of prison sentences for similar crimes.
 Black Americans, says the ACLU, served an equal amount of time in prison for nonviolent legal offenses, as white Americans did for violent offences.
 The ACLU writes that the Fair Sentencing Act reduces not just the legal imbalance between sentencing for crack cocaine and powdered cocaine offenses, but also the racial imbalances created by a “draconian” system that turned people of color against the American justice system.